elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 #=> 233 (Unicode codepoint)
 ```

 Those constructs exist only at the syntax level.
-All of the representations above are represented as integers in the AST.
+All of the examples above are represented as integers in the AST.

 ### Optional parentheses